Tinea Versicolor

 Diagnosis of Tinea Versicolor

-Diagnosis of tinea versicolor is based on clinical appearance and by identification of hyphae and budding cells (“spaghetti and meatballs”) on potassium hydroxide wet mount of fine scale scrapings.
-Vitiligo with depigmented macules should also be considered.
+The diagnosis of tinea versicolor is based on clinical appearance and by identification of hyphae and budding cells (“spaghetti and meatballs” appearance) on potassium hydroxide wet mount of fine scale scrapings.
+Vitiligo with depigmented macules should also be considered as a differential diagnosis.

 Treatment of Tinea Versicolor